Halle Bailey wears 'The Little Mermaid'-inspired gown to premiere

 Halle Bailey for 'The Little Mermaid'

-The press tour for The Little Mermaid is sure to be filled with plenty of ocean-inspired ensembles, and the movie's star Halle Bailey kicked it off in style this weekend.
-The actress wore a shimmering blue custom gown by Valdrin Sahiti which nodded perfectly to the theme of the movie.
+The press tour for The Little Mermaid was filled with plenty of ocean-inspired ensembles, and the movie's star, Halle Bailey, kicked it off in style.
+For the first premiere, the actress wore a shimmering blue custom gown by Valdrin Sahiti which nodded perfectly to the theme of the movie.

 Anya Taylor-Joy for 'The Super Mario Bros.
 Movie'

-Anya Taylor-Joy is entering the video-game world with her latest role as Princess Peach, in the upcoming The Super Mario Bros.
+Anya Taylor-Joy entered the video-game world with her role as Princess Peach, in The Super Mario Bros.
 Movie.
 She took inspiration from the cartoon character by wearing a pink leather Dior jumpsuit, complete with matching gloves and boots, to the Los Angeles premiere.

 Zoey Deutch for 'Something From Tiffany's'